 What is adhesive capsulitis?

-If you can't move your shoulder around like you used to, you could have adhesive capsulitis (say: add-he-sive cap-sool-eye-tis).
-When it hurts to move your shoulder or you don't have as much movement in your shoulder as before, your shoulder may become “frozen.”
+If you cannot move your shoulder around like you used to, you might have adhesive capsulitis (say: add-he-sive cap-sool-eye-tis).
+When it hurts to move your shoulder or you do not have as much movement in your shoulder as before, your shoulder may be “frozen.”
 Because of this, doctors sometimes refer to this problem as “frozen shoulder.”

 What are the signs of adhesive capsulitis?